Automattic/blocks-everywhere/readme.txt

 * Hide upload button
 * Add option to disable auto-embed of URLs, defaulting to off
 * Improve paste handling
+* Include user autocompleter for bbPress, restricted to people in the topic

 = 1.10.0 =
 * Process blocks in bbPress notification emails